Contribute

 - Install

-NOTE: This will download a qcow image to ~/.cache/linux-system-roles
+NOTE: This will download a qcow image to ~/.cache/linux-system-roles.
+The

 not doing anything.
 Check the contents of the cache directory to see the file